vibansal/longshot2/README.md

 python3.6 longshot2.py [args]

 The python program expects the same arguments as used for longshot.
-Currently, the "--region" option is required.
+If the "--region" option is not provided, all chromosomes/contigs are processed separately and the VCF files are merged.

 Example command: